jacopobr/optimal-residential-building-oslo/README.md

 # Designing Optimal Residential Building in Oslo and Forecasting of Indoor Air-Temperature for Energy-Efficient Management
-ICT in Building Desing Course - ICT4SS @politecinoditorino - 2020/2021
+ICT in Building Desing Course - ICT4SS @politecnicoditorino - 2020/2021

 ##Abstract
 Buildings are one of the largest consumer of primary energy and attaining their efficiency is an important goal.